Association for Environment Conscious Building: Low Energy Buildings Database

 A guiding principle of the AECB is to focus on what really works in practice, to deliver buildings with genuinely improved environmental performance.
-The AECB established the AECB/CarbonLite Buildings Performance Database with the support of the Technology Strategy Board to show people what could actually be achieved in reality, as opposed to what people hoped they might achieve when developing the design.
+The AECB established the Low Energy Buildings Database with the support of the Technology Strategy Board to show people what could actually be achieved in reality, as opposed to what people hoped they might achieve when developing the design.
 The database draws on the collective experience of AECB members, and now also the team’s involved in the Retrofit for the Future projects, and shares that learning.
 Almost uniquely, this database gives an honest account to anyone planning a low energy building of what can be achieved, along with a detailed account of how it has been done.

 The database includes information on both refurbishment and new build projects, in both the domestic and non-domestic sectors.
 The database shows the performance of each building, in both figures and clearly presented graphs.
 Design intention can easily be compared with built reality, and projects can easily be compared with each other.
 For each project you can see detailed design strategies, descriptions and illustrations of the building type, the measures taken and technologies employed.
 As the monitoring figures accumulate, the database will offer increasing numbers of well-illustrated and robust benchmarks for the energy and carbon performance levels that can be achieved, across a wide range of building types.